originjs/webpack-to-vite/README.md

   index.tsx:6 Uncaught ReferenceError: module is not defined
     at index.tsx:6
   ```
+* ⚠️ B010: CSS Modules
+  * In vite, any CSS file ending with .module.css is considered a CSS modules file
+  * That is mean you need to covert `.css` file to `.module.css` to implement CSS Modules

 ### Vue-CLI conversion
 > Vue-CLI conversion are base on `vue.config.js`, map configuration to `vite.config.js`